wsm6636/end-to-end/README.md

     ├── output                       # Placeholder for outputs
     │   ├── 1single                  # Single ECU chains + results
     │   ├── 2interconn               # Interconnected ECU chains + result
-    │   └── 3plots                   # Plots as in the paper
+    |   ├── 3plots                   # Plots as in the paper
+    │   └── runtime                  # Output for the runtime evaluation
     ├── utilities                    # Placeholder for additional files │   ├── analyzer.py              # Methods to analyze end-to-end timing behavior
     │   ├── augmented_job_chain.py   # Augmented job chains as in the paper